 The recipient of the award will receive:

-- Recognition at the annual College of Natural and Mathematical Sciences Student Recognition Day
+- Recognition at the annual College of Natural and Mathematical Sciences Awards and Recognition Day

 - Letter of congratulation from the American Association of Physics Teachers (AAPT) and one-year gift membership (including access to its electronic journals – the American Journal of Physics and The Physics Teacher)